La Chaîne Disney: Programming

-La Chaîne Disney's programming mainly consists of French-language dubs of existing programs from Disney Channel.
-As no French versions of each brand exist, Disney XD and Disney Junior programs are also included, as part of their respective programming blocks, Disney Junior sur la chaîne Disney and, previously, XD Zone (shown on air as Disney XD Zone).
-Disney Channel shows also air on the blocks based on their respective themes.
-In order to fulfill CanCon requirements, the channel also airs content from other Corus-owned networks.
-Original series from the three channels are labelled in bold.
+La Chaîne Disney's programming mainly consisted of French-language dubs of existing programs from Disney Channel.
+As no French versions of each brand ever existed, Disney XD and Disney Junior programs were also included, as part of their respective programming blocks, Disney Junior sur la chaîne Disney and, previously, XD Zone (shown on air as Disney XD Zone).
+They also used to air Disney Channel shows on blocks based on their respective themes.